-Students should NOT arrive to school before 7:30 a.m.
+School Starts @ 8:05 a.m.
+Students should NOT arrive at school before 7:30 a.m.
 Supervision is NOT available.

-Automated Dialer

-When a student is absent or tardy past 8:30 a.m. and a parent has not called the office to excuse their student, an automated phone call, text, and email goes out to the parents.
-If you call after the dialer has gone out, you still may receive this information as we are unable to recall it.

-Dismissal = 3:05 p.m for ALL Students

-Parents must sign students out in the office if leaving school earlier than 3:05 p.m.
-Please only come into the office to sign your student out if they are leaving early for an appointment.
-Students will be brought outside for dismissal at 3:05 p.m.

-Tardy Procedure

-At 10 Tardies: A letter will be sent to family and placed in student's cumulative folder.

-At 15 Tardies: A letter will be sent, student will serve a detention, and write a reflection with school social worker.

-At 20 Tardies: A letter will be sent and a plan will be developed to try to solve the problem.

-Greater than 25 Tardies: Truancy report made to district attorney.

-Changes in Transportation

-Safety is our priority.
-Please send a note or call when there are ANY changes in your child's after school transportation changes.
+Dismissal = 3:05 p.m for ALL Students Parents must sign students out in the office if leaving school earlier than 3:05 p.m.
+Tardy ProcedureAt 10 Tardies: A letter will be sent to the family and placed in the student's cumulative folder.At 15 Tardies: A letter will be sent, student will serve a detention, and write a reflection with the school social worker.At 20 Tardies: A letter will be sent and a plan will be developed to try to solve the problem.Greater than 25 Tardies: Truancy report made to district attorney.
+Automated Dialer When a student is absent or tardy and a parent has not called the office to excuse the absence prior to 8:30 AM, an automated phone call, text, and email will go out to the parents.
+Changes in Transportation Safety is our priority.
+Please send an email, note, or call when there are ANY changes in your child's after school transportation changes.
 ALL transportation changes MUST be called in before 2:00 p.m.

-September 2020

-Sun Mon Tue Wed Thu Fri Sat 1 2 3 Panther Families - 7 Mindsets 4 ?Picture Day 5 6 7 No School-Labor Day 8 9 District MAP / 11 Grandparent's Day 2 13 14 GOTR begins 15 16 District MAP Assess 17 GOTR Panther Families - Relatoinships ments 18 19 20 21 GOTR 22 Dis 23 trict MAP Assessme 24 GOTR nts 25 26 27 28 GOTR 29 30 gs important for academic success.